Wall Street Pummels Agenus Inc. (AGEN) After Recent Earnings Report

 B. Riley FBR gave a rating of “Buy” to AGEN, setting the target price at $6 in the report published on November 19th of the previous year.

-During the last 5 trading sessions, AGEN rose by +0.77%, which changed the moving average for the period of 200-days by +6.97% in comparison to the 20-day moving average, which settled at $2.60.
-In addition, Agenus Inc. saw 8.75% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AGEN fell by -1.92%, which changed the moving average for the period of 200-days by +21.33% in comparison to the 20-day moving average, which settled at $2.64.
+In addition, Agenus Inc. saw 6.67% in overturn over a single year, with a tendency to cut further gains.